jryanhaber/react-demo-projects/README.md

 Set up this project to document some sample code since I have been focused in private repos for over 5 years.

+# Notes
+## array destructuring

+React now offers useState in its hooks useState has other functions like activeIndex and setActiveIndex

+Old school methods for writing this, and then gradual refactors

+const things = useState(null)
+const activeIndex = things[0]
+const setActiveIndex = things[1]

+ - this approach will pull in the function imported off of the react library of functions, then pull the functions out of it, which are in an array format, and assign them to variables, using the array structure to determine which are being pointed at in variable assignment

+ - but you can also skip the first step, and direcly assign the variables through array destructuring

+ [ activeIndex: activeIndex, setActiveIndex:setActiveIndex ] = useState(null)

+  - plus, since the names of the variables are identical in the new array to the function names, you can even skip the assignment because

+  activeIndex
+  activeIndex: activeIndex

+   - are identical in compilation time when declared within an array

+   so the entire statement can be reduced further to

+   [ activeIndex, setActiveIndex ] = useState(null)

+   Which pulls useState from 'react', pulls activeIndex and setActiveIndex from useState, and assigns those functions by name to whatever functions are then downstream from the declaration.

+   Very concise!

 # Template used